Ferrazin/youtube-clone/README.md

 ## Youtube Clone - Work in Progress

+### NOTE: you need a youtube api key to perform the search.
+Add it to API_KEY in index.js

 This React front end project shows a simple clone of Youtube making use of the Youtube search API.